tgibson11/pysystemtrade/docs/production.md

       - Set up futures instrument configuration using this script [instruments_csv_mongo.py](/sysinit/futures/instruments_csv_mongo.py).
   - Futures contract prices:
     - [Download recent price data from IB](/sysinit/futures/seed_price_data_from_IB.py).
 This will only get you data going back about a year, but that's OK.
 We just need this to bring the provided multiple price data up-to-date.
+    - Alternative: maybe I'll just give you mine in a zip file
   - Roll calendars:
+      - Not needed if I provided you full historical price data
       - For *roll configuration* we need to initialise by running the code in this file [roll_parameters_csv_mongo.py](/sysinit/futures/roll_parameters_csv_mongo.py).
       - [Generate roll calendars](/sysinit/futures/rollcalendars_from_arcticprices_to_csv.py) from the price data you just downloaded.
 Don't overwrite the provided roll calendars!
   - Multiple futures prices: